 Grounds for Annulment

-Annulment is granted when a court determines that marriage is either void or voidable.
+According to family and brain injury lawyers in Halifax, annulment is granted when a court determines that marriage is either void or voidable.
 Void marriages are based upon prohibited acts, and always must be issued by a court.
 Examples of void marriages include a spouse that is too closely related, one spouse that is under the legal age of consent (18 in Florida) and a spouse that is already married.
 These situations rarely happen, but when they do, they can be easily rectified and reasonably quickly.
 Most annulment petitions are based upon grounds that can deem a marriage voidable.
 The decision is up to the judge, and therefore, an uncertain outcome.
 Some of the most common factors used to claim an annulment is valid include:

 Inability to consent: If one or both spouses were under the influence of drugs or alcohol, or mentally incapacitated at the time of the marriage, they would not have any legal ability to consent since they could not fully understand the severe nature of their actions.

->No consummation: If the marriage was never consummated, and this is brought up quickly, this could act as grounds for annulment.
+<p>No consummation: If the marriage was never consummated, and this is brought up quickly, this could act as grounds for annulment.
 The more prolonged one spouse waits to disclose this information and petition for an annulment, the less likely a court will grant it.

 When Should You Get an Annulment?

-Given the time and expenses of getting an annulment, the decision of when to get one is not uncommon.
+This rollover accident lawyer says given the time and expenses of getting an annulment, the decision of when to get one is not uncommon.
 Since annulments are designed to put each spouse back in their respective positions before the marriage, alimony and division of assets are no longer considered.
 If one spouse’s goal to keep the new spouse from pursuing these issues in a divorce, then an annulment could be the answer for them.
 However, if there are minor children, then child support may become an issue, depending on how the courts address the issue to resolve the case.
 Also, many people seek annulments due to religious reasons, especially when a faith does not accept a divorce.
 An experienced divorce attorney or family law attorney at Konicek Law can assist you with whether an annulment is a viable option for you or not.

 Talk to a Florida Divorce Attorney